 The Compensation Committee's recommendations regarding compensation of our directors are reported to, and approved by, the full Board of Directors.
-For 2022, the Compensation Committee did not engage a compensation consultant to determine the compensation of its directors.
+For 2023, the Compensation Committee did not engage a compensation consultant to assess the compensation of the Company's directors.

-For 2022, the director compensation plan provided that each non-management director is paid a director's fee with a value of \$200,000 per year, consisting of \$90,000 of cash and approximately \$110,000 in stock.
+For 2023, the director compensation plan provided that each non-management director is paid a director's fee with a value of \$217,500 per year, consisting of \$100,000 of cash and approximately \$117,500 in stock.
 The lead director is paid an additional cash fee of \$50,000 per year.
-The independent director who serves as the chairman of the: (1) Audit Committee is paid an additional cash fee of \$25,000 per year; (2) Strategic/Regulatory Committee is paid an additional cash fee of \$20,000 per year; and (3) Compensation Committee or Corporate Governance Committee is paid an additional cash fee of \$15,000 per year.
-Additionally, each independent director who serves on a committee is paid an additional cash fee per year of \$10,000 for the Audit Committee (other than the chairman), Compensation Committee (other than the chairman) and Strategic/Regulatory Committee (other than the chairman), and \$5,000 for the Corporate Governance I or connection with their services on the Board of Directors.
+The independent director who serves as the chairman of the: (1) Audit Committee is paid an additional cash fee of \$25,000 per year; (2) Corporate Governance Committee is paid an additional cash fee of \$15,000 per year.
+Additionally, each independent director who serves on a committee (other than the chairman) is paid an additional cash fee per year of \$10,000.
+In addition, we reimburse all directors for reasonable out-of-pocket expenses incurred in connection with their services on the Board of Directors.
 We also reimburse all directors up to \$2,500 per year for continuing education costs incurred in connection with their services on the Board of Directors.